The ultimate solo travel guide to Laos: Everything you need to know

 How to get around Laos

-Buses provide a great cheap option between towns and regional hubs.
-On major routes, you can pay a little more to travel in comfort in an air-conditioned VIP coach, while buses in remote areas are still prone to overcrowding and breakdowns.
+Between destinations, minibuses, public buses and overnight sleepers operate at a range of prices and comfort levels.
 Away from the Mekong Valley, songthaews (converted pick-up trucks) are ubiquitous and can be privately hired.
 Within towns, samlaw (motorised three-wheeled tuk tuks) and bicycles are the most common form of transport for solo travellers.
+Flash Pack takes the stress off your hands, with all private transfers and scenic river travel arranged in advance.

 Best time to visit Laos